-PRIMARY TRIP SPONSOR FORM at th sh his form should be completed by private entities offering to provide travel or reimbursement for travel to House lembers, officers, or employees under House Rule 25, clause 5.
-A completed copy of the form (and any tachments) should be provided to each invited House Member, officer, or employee, who will then forward it to e Committee together with a Traveler Form at least 30 days before the start date of the trip .
-The trip sponsor lould NOT submit the form directly to the Committee.
+PRIMARY TRIP SPONSOR FORM an th his form should be completed by private entities offering to provide travel or reimbursement for travel to House fembers, officers, or employees under House Rule 25, clause 5.
+A completed copy of the form (and any tachments) should be provided to each invited House Member, officer, or employee, who will then forward it to the Committee together with a Traveler Form at least 30 days before the start date of the trip .
+The trip sponsor nould NOT submit the form directly to the Committee.
 The Committee Web site (ethics.house.gov) provides etailed instructions for filling out the form.
 NOTE: Willful or knowing misrepresentations on this form may be subject to criminal prosecution pursuant to 18 U.S.C. § 1001.
 Failure to comply with the Committee's Travel Regulations may also lead to the denial of permission to sponsor future trips.
-1. Sponsor (who will be paying for the trip): Turkic American Alliance (TAA) 2.
-I represent that the trip will not be financed (in whole or in part) by a registered federal lobbyist or foreign agent (signify that the statement is true by checking box): 3.
-Check only one: I represent that: a. the primary trip sponsor has not accepted from any other source funds intended directly or indirectly to finance any aspect of the trip or part of this trip and has enclosed disclosure forms from each of those entities or part of this trip and has enclosed disclosure forms from each of those entities or part of this trip and has enclosed disclosure forms from each of those entities or part of this trip and has enclosed disclosure forms from each of those ontities or part of this trip arranged without regard to congressional participation and the primary trip sponsor has accepted funds only from entities that will receive a tangible benefit in exchange for those funds.
+1 Sponsor (who will be paying for the trip): Turkic American Alliance (TAA) 2 I represent that the trip will not be financed (in whole or in part) by a registered federal lobbyist or foreign agent (signify that the statement is true by checking box): 3 .
+Check only one: I represent that: a. the primary trip sponsor has not accepted from any other source funds intended directly or indirectly to finance any aspect of the trip ■ or b. the primary trip sponsor has accepted funds from other source(s) intended directly or indirectly to finance all or part of this trip and has enclosed disclosure forms from each of those entities □ or c. the trip is arranged without regard to congressional participation and the primary trip sponsor has accepted funds only from entities that will receive a tangible benefit in exchange for those funds. □

 - 132. Throughout May 2013, the Committee on Ethics approved travel, disclosed as sponsored by TAA, for congressional staff members.
 266 - 133.
 The OCE staff asked the TAA President whether TAA paid for the entirety of congressional travel, as was disclosed to the Committee on Ethics.
 The TAA President told the OCE that TAA did not, responding that "[w]e claimed we covered it all.
-But as you see the bank statements, we didn't pay."
-Instead, he went on to specify that TAA did not pay for any airfare or hotels connected to congressional travel and that Kemal Oksuz of TCAE was "helping" TAA to "get to the specifics."
-The TAA President stated that "[w]e were supposed to pay him back for the airfare and all the expenses."
-At the time he signed the forms, he knew that Kemal Oksuz and TCAE were paying for the travel.
-He tried to show "good faith" but "didn't want to cancel the trip," and was "well aware of this and it's not right."
-On multiple occasions during his interview, the
+But as you see the bank statements, we didn't pay."267 Instead, he went on to specify that TAA did not pay for any airfare or hotels connected to congressional travel and that Kemal Oksuz of TCAE was "helping" TAA to "get to the specifics."268 The TAA President stated that "[w]e were supposed to pay him back for the airfare and all the expenses."269 At the time he signed the forms, he knew that Kemal Oksuz and TCAE were paying for the travel.270 He tried to show "good faith" but "didn't want to cancel the trip," and was "well aware of this and it's not right."271 On multiple occasions during his interview, the TAA President confirmed that Kemal Oksuz and TCAE paid for all expenses associated with the trip to Turkey and Azerbaijan in 2013.272